-Selected to lead the new program by Dr. Doug Shaw and Dr. Kirk Larson, Dr. Kyle VandenLangenberg is the head breeder at California Berry Cultivars.
+Selected to lead the new program by Dr. Doug Shaw and Dr. Kirk Larson, Dr. Kyle VandenLangenberg is the Director of Research and Development at California Berry Cultivars.
 He has a PhD in horticulture and an extensive background working in plant breeding, genetics, and statistics.
 Originally drawn to strawberries because of the genetic challenges, he has become increasingly interested in the challenges of breeding for the evolving horticultural demands of the strawberry industry.

 Our Watsonville team has been working together for more than 15 years to test cultivars in commercial conditions, research the difference made by altering growing conditions, and develop cultivars with strong disease resistance.
 Research Farm Supervisor Don Yoshimura grew up in the agriculture business and met Dr. Shaw and Dr. Larson while he was a student at UC Davis.
 He’s been overseeing the Watsonville site on their behalf since 2000, along with technician Margarita Corona and foreman Roberto Alanis.

 Research Associate Todd Etchandy has worked with Dr. Kirk Larson since 2005.
 Todd grew up in the strawberry industry and has worked extensively in the Southern California community as a grower, a research farm manager, a consultant, and a representative on the California Strawberry Commission (1994-2012).
 In 2018 he was joined by Blake Bowman.
 Blake is new to the industry but learning quickly and together they produce high quality research that will benefit the entire Southern California growing community.